Revathy23/Cinema_Justapoxed/README.md

 https://gouty-hickories.000webhostapp.com/index.php

+Since it is a free domain.
+The load time of the website will be little slow..
+Please bare with it..

 Please take a look at it..
 And my sql file is around 15 mb and I am trying to upload it in github due to poor network I cant upload ..
 Will upload asap.